Myo-Hset/CTI-Integration-Home-Lab/README.md

 ## Thrent Intelligence Feed ingestion

 After the installation, I will ingest the Alivant Vault Threat Intelligence feed.
 Go to the OpenCTI External Connectors -> https://github.com/OpenCTI-Platform/connectors/tree/master/external-import .
 And look for the Open CTI Alien Vault Connector.
-And check the docker-compose.yml file to use this format as an example.
+And check the docker-compose.yml file to use that format as an example for updating our yml file.
 Then Update it to our docker-compose.yml.
 You need to have Alienvault account to obtain Alivent Vault API Key.

 Fill in the necessary information as highlighted: